johnmangawang-git/mci-delivery-tracker/SUPABASE-ADD-COST-ITEMS-TABLE.md

 2. Navigate to **SQL Editor** in the left sidebar
 3. Click **New Query**

-### Step 2: Run the Schema
+### Step 2: Run the Basic Schema (RECOMMENDED)
+**If you got a syntax error, use this simpler version:**

-1. Copy the entire contents of `supabase/add-additional-cost-items-table.sql`
+1. Copy the entire contents of `supabase/add-cost-items-basic.sql`
 2. Paste it into the SQL Editor
 3. Click **Run** button

 ### Step 3: Verify Success
-You should see a success message:
+You should see:
 ```
-SUCCESS: Additional cost items table and related objects created successfully!
-You can now use the additional_cost_items table for detailed cost breakdown analytics.
+SUCCESS: Basic additional_cost_items table created!
 ```

+### Alternative: Full Schema (Advanced)
+If the basic version works, you can optionally run `supabase/add-additional-cost-items-table.sql` for advanced features like auto-updating totals.

+## 🔧 If You Still Get Errors

+Try running each section separately from `supabase/add-cost-items-simple.sql`

 ## 🎯 What This Creates